 Chris has enjoyed playing the didgeridoo since his first meeting with one in a shop in Bath during 1992.
 He had been teaching in schools in Surrey for over two years before moving to Devon in 2000.
 He has performed and played with many musicians, from Paul Robertson of the Medici String Quartet to Hawkwind, from an Aboriginal dance troop in Coffs Harbour to Baka Beyond in Cheltenham.
 He was a founding member of the festival band Jabberwocky and has made a solo album called Fundijeri.
-He appeared on the main stage at Sidmouth Folk Festival in 2002 with members of Rolf Hariss’s band.
+He appeared on the main stage at Sidmouth Folk Festival in 2002 and performed for Eric Clapton in 2008.
 He has produced a solo didgeridoo album, Fundijeri, which you can listen to (and buy or course!) here

 Chris is also trained first-aider, a Forest School Leader, and has studied self-heal herbalism with the Selfheal School of Medicinal Herbalism.
 He has also taught dance, yoga and p.e. at a Small School in Bath.
-He is married, father to two lovely girls and a handsome young lad, and can often be seen browsing in and around Otterton.
+He now lives near Seaton, East Devon.
 He decided to go self-employed and do what he does shortly after doing Thomas Schorr-kon’s Wilderness Philosophy Two class.
 The rest of the story is still unfolding…